AndreaBozzo/AndreaBozzo/README.md

   <a href="https://github.com/sponsors/AndreaBozzo">Sponsor</a>
 </p>

-**Open to**: Consulting on data engineering • Open data collaborations • Contributing to Osservatorio
+**Open to**: Consulting on data engineering • Open data collaborations • Contributing to dataprof and Osservatorio projects • Business inquiries for data/ml projects ( might take a bit to answer, currently slightly overbooked )

 ---

 <p align="center">
-  <em>Building the future of open data access, one pipeline at a time 🚀</em><br>
+  <em>Building the future of open data access, one pipeline at a time, while keeping my mental sanity.</em><br>
   <sub>This entire ecosystem is open source - fork it, customize it, make it yours!</sub>
 </p>